orblivion/ntfy/.sandstorm/README_FUTURE.md

 HOPEFULLY IT WILL NOT COME TO THIS but I wanted to mark it down because I thought of it.

-## Generate random topics
+## QR code for generating random topics

-Go in Web UI.
-"Generate random topic".
-User is likely on laptop so they can copy/paste to their scripts.
-Click on QR code so they can easily copy it to their phone.
+In the Web UI there is a "Generate random topic" for subscribing.
+It would be nice if it was in a more general-purpose tabs than "subscribe to topic".
+I could imagine wanting a new topic to copy/paste into my script and not wanting to subscribe in the browser.
+Rather, I'd want to subscribe on my phone.
+In which case I'd want a QR code to pop up!

-Or does this already exist, at least in part?
-Could just as well be an upstream recommendation.
+Could just as well be an upstream feature.